stackitcloud/stackit-cli/docs/stackit_load-balancer_generate-payload.md

 ### Options

 ```
   -h, --help             Help for "stackit load-balancer generate-payload"
-  -n, --instance-name string   If set, generates the payload with the current values of the given load balancer.
+  -n, --lb-name string   If set, generates the payload with the current values of the given load balancer.
 If unset, generates the payload with empty values
 ```

 ### Options inherited from parent commands